You just saw your doctor and you’ve been given an anxiety diagnosis. But what does that mean? You have no idea what to do next.

 You should experience this kind of understanding even in the first session with comments or questions you haven’t thought of before.
 But, you’d probably like to know what sort of thing might they find, right?

-The answer is individual to you.
+You are you, with your own history and feelings.
 Generally, anxiety has its roots in unresolved childhood problems, trauma, or difficult feelings you did your best to “overcome.”
 You thought you were done with them.
 But, really, they’ve been blocked and put somewhere else in your mind.

 Maybe as a child, there was no one to listen.
 Or your feelings were rejected.
 Or you felt ashamed.
 So, you closed down.
 The feelings you had to shut away re-surface in anxiety symptoms.
 Most often in challenging situations or times of your life.
 These can be understood and, now, you don’t have to do it alone.